Chaindoc

 Introduction

-This guide gives you a complete framework: what a Statement of Work is, what every section must contain, how the three main SOW types differ, a ready-to-use template structure, and how to execute and store your SOW so it's legally defensible from day one.
+This guide covers what every SOW section must contain, how the three main SOW types differ, a ready-to-use template, and how to execute and store the document so it holds up legally from day one.

-• A Statement of Work (SOW) is the binding contract that defines what gets delivered, when, for how much, and what counts as done.
+• A SOW is the binding contract that defines what gets delivered, when, for how much, and what counts as done.

-• Three SOW types — fixed-price, time & materials, milestone-based — and picking the wrong one causes more disputes than bad drafting.
+• Three SOW types (fixed-price, time & materials, milestone-based); picking the wrong one causes more disputes than bad drafting.

 • Six sections every SOW needs: introduction, scope, deliverables, timeline, payment terms, and governance.

-• Most SOW failures come from the same preventable mistakes: vague scope, no acceptance criteria, no change control clause.
+• Most SOW failures trace back to vague scope, no acceptance criteria, or no change-control clause.

-• Sign with compliant eSignatures and a tamper-proof audit trail so the document holds up under the ESIGN Act, UETA, and eIDAS.
+• Sign with compliant eSignatures and a tamper-proof audit trail to satisfy the ESIGN Act, UETA, and eIDAS.

-A Statement of Work (SOW) is a formal project document that defines the complete scope of a project between a service provider and a client.
-It records what matters: the deliverables, the timeline for each milestone, the payment schedule, the acceptance criteria that determine when work is approved, and the rules for handling changes.
-Once both parties sign, the SOW is the contract.
-Not the emails, not the Slack messages, not the verbal promises — the SOW.
+A statement of work is a formal project document that defines the complete scope of work between a service provider and a client.
+It records the deliverables, the milestone timeline, the payment schedule, the acceptance criteria, and the rules for handling changes.
+Once both parties sign, the SOW becomes the binding contract, not the emails, not the Slack threads, not the verbal promises.

-The SOW isn't a proposal or a scope section — and it's distinct from a project charter, which outlines objectives but lacks contractual weight.
-The SOW is the full contractual package.
+The SOW is not a proposal or a project charter.
+It is the full contractual package.
 A Statement of Work can run two pages for a small freelance job or twenty-plus pages for a government contract.
-Even the U.S. Federal Acquisition Regulation (FAR) prescribes required components for government SOWs (where a performance work statement, or PWS, may be used as an alternative) — which tells you how seriously regulators treat this as a binding instrument.
+The U.S. Federal Acquisition Regulation (FAR) prescribes required SOW components for federal procurement, which signals how seriously regulators treat it as a binding instrument.

 For freelancers, agencies, and the businesses that hire them, the SOW creates a precise shared understanding before any work begins.
-That written agreement is what prevents the expensive surprises.
+Our software development agreement template includes a pre-built SOW appendix for dev projects.

 • Scope creep.
 Explicit out-of-scope definitions stop clients from adding requirements without adjusting cost or timeline.

 • Subjective approvals.
-Documented acceptance criteria and quality assurance thresholds turn deliverable approval into a pass/fail check, not a feelings exercise.
+Documented acceptance criteria turn deliverable approval into a pass/fail check.

 • Unpaid work.
 Milestone-linked payment schedules tie every invoice to a defined, accepted output.